Curse of Dimensionality in Neural Network Optimization

 \section{Proof of Theorem \ref{local}}

 Unlike Lipschitz continuous activation functions, the Rademacher complexity of the unit ball in the Barron space cannot be controlled in the same manner as in~\cite[Lemma A.10]{wojtowytsch2021kolmogorov}, where the Contraction Lemma~\cite[Lemma 26.9]{shalev2014understanding} plays a crucial role in the proof.
 Fortunately, for a locally Lipschitz continuous activation function $\sigma$ whose Lipschitz constant in $[-x, x]$ is bounded by $O(x^\delta)$, a similar approach to the proof of Theorem~\ref{global} can be employed.

-However, the analysis does not extend to infinite-width neural network training for two primary reasons: First, unlike Lemma~\ref{Control of Barron norm}, probability measures with finite second moments do not necessarily guarantee a well-defined integral representation.
+However, the analysis does not extend to infinite-width neural network training for two primary reasons.
+First, unlike Lemma~\ref{Control of Barron norm}, probability measures with finite second moments do not necessarily guarantee a well-defined integral representation.
 For instance, consider the case where $d=1$, $\sigma(x) = \max\{0, x\}^2$, and the probability measure $\pi$ is defined as $\pi(a=n, b=0, w=n) = \frac{1}{K n^4}, \quad \text{for all } n \in \mathbb{N}$, where $K = \sum_{i=1}^{\infty} \frac{1}{i^4} < \infty$.
 It is straightforward to verify that $N(\pi) < \infty$, yet the integral representation~\eqref{intrep} is undefined.
 While one might consider other notions of Barron spaces~\cite{heeringa2024embeddings,siegel2022high,siegel2020approximation,siegel2024sharp}, such settings make the control of Barron norms via $N(\pi^t)$-as in Lemma \ref{Control of Barron norm}-intractable.
 Consequently, we cannot track the Barron norm of infinite-width neural networks under gradient flow, precluding the application of the same analysis.